corieX/Azure-SOC/README.md

 # Metrics Before Hardening / Security Controls

-In the insecure environment, we conducted a comprehensive measurement of key metrics over a 24-hour period, starting on June 19, 2023, at 11:27PM (EST) and ending on June 20, 2023, at 11:27PM (EST).
+In the insecure environment, I thoroughly measured essential metrics over a continuous 24-hour period.
+The measurement started on June 19, 2023, at 11:27 PM (EST) and concluded on June 20, 2023, at 11:27 PM (EST).
+By gathering and analyzing these metrics during this time frame, I gained valuable insights into potential vulnerabilities and risks concerning our information security.
+This analysis allowed me to identify areas of concern and develop targeted strategies to enhance the security of our environment effectively.

 | Metric                   | Count
 | ------------------------ | -----